ArkadSt/minecraft-instance-manager-cli/README.md

 Minecraft folder is a symlink that is targeted at the selected instance folder.

 ## How to manage Minecraft instances

-*On MacOS you can access `~/Library/Application Support/` using Spotlight.
-Just type `~/Library/Application Support/` into the prompt*

 Instance folder can be managed just like a normal Minecraft folder.
 Minecraft instances are stored here: